frankmatrol/finalproject_juliac/README.md

 ## Name: user7455602 - Julia Canhoto

-This is my Mini game tournament I developed for the final culmination poroject for grade 12 Java.
+This is my Mini game tournament I developed for the final culmination project for grade 12 Java.
 Two players compete in each game for points and the final score is shown at the end of the tournament.

 **Games List:**
 1. Trivia